 It’s unlikely that you’ll make a sale from a first-time visitor to your blog.
 Before you close the browser tab and leave this post, let me explain.

 Your blog is not your entire sales funnel.
 It’s often the entry to the funnel instead.
 The content exists to get eyeballs on your website.
 Sure, you might have diehard existing users that read everything you post.
-They’re the ones who’ll share it to social media and bring in new visitors.
+They’re the ones who’ll share it on social media and bring in new visitors.

 But that random person who stumbles across you from a Google search?
 They don’t know who you are.
 So they might not know they have a problem yet.
 If they do, they’re not sure how you provide the solution.